bigSMALLG1/learning-journal/README.md

 9/12/2024

 I added a speedboost game object that doubles the players speed for 2 seconds.
 The speedboost is destroyed upon collision from the player.
+The speedboosts are triggers and I had issues with them disappearing when starting the game, I found out that I had rigidbodies on them and because they were triggers they were falling through the map.